 Advanced Composite Training and Development Centre

-The result of a groundbreaking partnership between Glyndŵr University, Airbus, Deeside College and the Welsh Government, the centre, located on the Hawarden Industrial Park in Broughton, will help thousands of Airbus employees and apprentices to develop their composite manufacturing skills.
+The result of a groundbreaking partnership between Wrexham Glyndŵr University, Airbus, Coleg Cambria and the Welsh Government, the Advanced Composite Development and Training Centre helps thousands of Airbus employees and apprentices to develop their composite manufacturing skills.

-Its launch in October 2010 marked a further step forward for Glyndŵr University as an indispensible expert partner for industry in north Wales.
+Its launch in October 2010 marked a further step forward for Wrexham Glyndŵr University as an indispensible expert partner for industry in North Wales.

 The capability to design, manufacture and assemble composite materials is vital in the aerospace industry.
 The use of composites in aircraft helps to optimise the weight and design of aircraft, thereby improving efficiency and performance.